(1900 Times Atlas of the World)

 Overall view of the fortress

-Venetian military architects, such as Michele Sammicheli at Candia, developed elaborate patterns for optimizing the design of fortresses, but at Asso these patterns could not be applied because of the nature of the ground, so the walls were built on the edge of the cliffs, rather than according to a geometrical model.
+Venetian military architects, e.g. Michele Sammicheli at Candia, developed elaborate patterns for optimizing the design of fortresses, but at Asso these patterns could not be applied because of the nature of the ground, so the walls were built on the edge of the cliffs, rather than according to a geometrical model known as star fort.

 The southern bastion is actually a small fortress where the Venetians could retreat for a last defence in case the enemy managed to penetrate inside the long curtain of walls.
 The defenders could hope to receive help because Asso could be easily reached by the Venetian fleet which was stationed at Corfu.